-Resp onsible Official for th e day: (print legibly)
+Responsible Official for the day: (print legibly)

-Evei nt:

-Loca ation:

-Date ::

-Inspected
+Event:

+Location:

+Oate:
-1. Number of fighting surfac es conforms with sanctioning document:

-2. Fighting surfaces No open cracks between mats

-3. Safety area a5 m open space beyond the mats all around
+Inspected 1.
+Number of fighting surfaces c onforms with sanctioning document 2.
+Fighting surfaces No open cracks between mats 3.
+Safety area a5 m open space beyond the mats all around b.

-b.
 Outside safety area (min.
-3m)

-c.
-Between fighting surfaces

-(for 7m x.7m, a 3m separation)

-(for 8m x 8m, a 3m separation)

-d.
-No open cracks between mats

-4. Mat tables Clear separation from the mat for safety (.5m)

-Medical staff Adequate for the size of the Tournament

-Prepared to record type & number of injuries

-5. Emergency action plan In place

-6. Change rooms & Adequate for the size of the Tournament

-Weigh-in area Adequate for the size of the Tournament

-7. Wash rooms Adequate for the size of the Tournament

-8. Officials' room Adequate for the size of the Tournament

-9. Seating capacity Adequate

-10 Schedule of the event

-11 Additional age groups

-12. Collection of entries As per Judo Canada's requirements

-13. Entries on line As per JC requirements

-14. Spectator area Clear separation from mats

-15.

-Safety zone exists on all sides.

-•
+3 m) c.
+Between fighting surfaces (for 7m x.7m, a 4 m separation) (for 8m x 8m, a 4 m separation) d.
+No open cracks between mats 4.
+Mat tables Clear separation from the mat for safety (.5 m) Medical staff Adequate for the size of the tournament Prepared to record type & number of injuries 5.
+Emergency action plan In place 6.
+Change rooms & weigh-in area Adequate for the size of the tournament

+7. Washrooms Adequate for the size of the tournament 8.
+Officials' room Adequate for the size of the tournament 9.
+Seating capacity Adequate 10 Schedule of the event 11 Additional age groups 12.
+Collection of entries As per Judo Canada's requirements 13.
+Entries online As per JC requirements 14.
+Spectator area Clear separation from mats 15.
+Warm-up area Adequate for the size of the tournament Safety zone exists on all sides

-Signe d by:
+Signed by:

 Date:

 Time: